-The assessments from Fitch dated 04 June 2024 resulted in a confirmation of the Issuer's rating ("BB") with an upgrade of the outlook from Stable to Positive.
+The assessments from Fitch dated 30 May 2025 resulted in an upgrade of the Issuer's rating ("BB+") with a stable outlook.
 The assessments from S&P dated 11 July 2024, resulted in a confirmation of the Issuer's rating ("BB") with an upgrade of the outlook from Stable to Positive.
 Credit rating agencies continually revise their ratings and outlook for the companies that they follow, including Webuild.
 The credit rating agencies also evaluate the Group's industry as a whole and may change their credit ratings or outlook for the Issuer based on their overall view of such industry.